mndarren/Code-Lib/Data_Security_lib/concepts.md

    # Threads in Linux are nothing but a flow of execution of the process.
 A process containing multiple execution flows is known as multi-threaded process.
    # The main difference between LWP and normal process is that LWPs share same address space and other resources like open files etc.
    ```
+49. The relationship between Thread, Process, process group, session
+   A session contains a number of process group,
+   A process group contains a number of process,
+   A process contains a number of threads.